Events & Calendar

 Sibshops are fun events for the siblings of children with special needs.
-Watch this video to learn more.
+Take a look at our Sibshop Frequently Asked Questions and Answers or watch this video to learn more.
 Sibshops meet in the Burlington area.
 For information, questions, or to RSVP, please contact Jamie Rainville or call (802) 876-5315 or 1-800-800-4005, x 243.

 Sibshop Schedule for Children and Youth Ages 6+

 Each Sibshop includes an activity, conversation, and sharing a meal.
 Locations vary depending on the activity.
-Participants should dress comfortably and be ready for action! $5-10 donation per session depending on the activity.
+Participants should dress comfortably and be ready for action! $10 donation per session.
 As always, scholarships are available!
-Activities shown are subject to change.
+Activities are subject to change.

 Complete a Sibshop Registration form and save money!
 Fax (802-876-6291) or mail to: Vermont Family Network, 600 Blair Park Rd., Suite 240, Williston, VT 05495 Attn: Jamie Rainville